 At NCF, we believe biblical generosity is much more than a financial transaction.
-It’s a spiritual practice that has the power to transform every major area of our lives.
+It’s a spiritual discipline that has the power to transform every major area of our lives.
 When our giving is rooted in Scripture and responsive to God, we draw closer to his purpose for our life: bearing the image of Christ.

-As we help givers establish a biblical foundation for their Giving Strategy, we encourage them to reflect on these 10 principles from Scripture that illustrate how our abundant God uses generosity to transform us and shape us into who he is calling us to be:
+As we help givers establish a biblical foundation for their Giving Strategy, we encourage them to reflect on these 10 principles from Scripture that illustrate how our abundant God uses generosity to transform us and shape us into who he is calling us to be.

 1. God is absolutely good | Genesis 1 & 2, John 3:16, 2 Peter 1:3

 The care that God took in creation – to give us exactly what we needed and the ability to enjoy it – communicates unimaginable love and generosity.
 And after we mishandled that first gift, he gave his Son, the greatest gift history has ever witnessed.
 Beyond love and generosity, that gift also demonstrated God’s justice, mercy, and enduring trustworthiness to provide everything we need for life and godliness.
 When we trust this to be true, it is counted to us as righteousness.

 2. God owns everything | Psalm 24:1-2, Romans 12:1, 1 Corinthians 6:19-20